drewjbartlett/routegen/README.md

 ### The Solution / Basic Usage

 Rather than have the "magic strings" all over the place, you can define them in one place and use them everywhere.
 Need to inerpolate a value into a url?
 No problem.
 You can even disable redefining routes after they're exported with the magic `lock()` method.
-You can even group certain routes with a prefix and namespace with the `prefix()` method. `routeGen` is incredibly simple and incredibly lightweight at only 1.6kb.
+Grouping certain routes with a prefix and namespace is a breeze with the `prefix()` method. `routeGen` is simple, useful and incredibly lightweight at only 1.6kb.

 ```js
 // routes.js